Sung-Huan/ANNOgesic/docs/source/required.rst

 Please also check our `Docker image <https://hub.docker.com/r/silasysh/annogesic/>`_.
 Via Docker image, all the required tools are installed.

-All the used tools are compatible with the ISC license of ANNOgesic or open resource.
+All the used tools are compatible with the ISC license of ANNOgesic or open source.

 Tools
 -----